MoSys (NASDAQ:MOSY) Updates Q2 2021 Earnings Guidance

 MoSys (NASDAQ:MOSY) updated its second quarter 2021 earnings guidance on Thursday.
 The company provided earnings per share guidance of – for the period.
 The company issued revenue guidance of $1 million-$1.30 million.

-MoSys (NASDAQ:MOSY) last posted its quarterly earnings data on Thursday, May 6th.
-The semiconductor producer reported ($0.29) earnings per share for the quarter.
-MoSys had a negative return on equity of 67.59% and a negative net margin of 54.47%.
-The firm had revenue of $1.34 million for the quarter.
+MoSys (NASDAQ:MOSY) last issued its earnings results on Thursday, May 6th.
+The semiconductor producer reported ($0.29) earnings per share (EPS) for the quarter.
+The company had revenue of $1.34 million during the quarter.
+MoSys had a negative net margin of 54.47% and a negative return on equity of 67.59%.

 MoSys, Inc, together with its subsidiaries, operates as a semiconductor company in North America, Japan, Taiwan, and internationally.
 The company develops and sells integrated circuits (ICs) for high-speed cloud networking, communications, security appliance, video, monitor and test, and computing markets.